-Maximum exemption amount per year.
+Maximum exemption amount per

-In any tax year, a taxpayer may exempt no more than \$500,000 of eligible income derived from zone projects approved on or after August 1, 2013.
-The eligible income amounts attributable to zone projects approved on or after August 1, 2013, that are derived from all business and investment interests held by the taxpayer during the tax year must be combined for purposes of this limitation.
+year.
+In any tax year, a taxpayer may exempt no more than \$500,000 of eligible income derived from zone projects.
+The limitation applies to the sum of the exempt income derived from the taxpayer's business and investment interests in all zone projects.

-• If the taxpayer directly owns or leases the zone project property, complete lines 1 through 17 of Part 1.

-• If the taxpayer owns an interest in a passthrough entity, and Part 1 of Schedule RZ is being completed only to claim the taxpayer's share of a business or investment income exemption amount shown on a North Dakota Schedule K-1 received from the passthrough entity, skip lines 1 through 17, and enter the exemption amount on lines 18 and 19 of Part 1.
+- If the taxpayer directly owns or leases the zone project property, complete lines 1 through 17 of Part 1. - If the taxpayer owns an interest in a passthrough entity, and Part 1 of Schedule RZ is being completed only to claim the taxpayer's share of a business or investment income exemption amount shown on a North Dakota Schedule K-1 received from the passthrough entity, skip lines 1 through 17, and enter the exemption amount on lines 18 and 19 of Part 1.
 Include a copy of the North Dakota Schedule K-1 with Schedule RZ.
 See "Passthrough entity owner" on page 2 of these instructions for more information.

 Enter the project number assigned to the zone project by the local zone authority, as shown on the final zone project approval letter.
 If the taxpayer does not have a copy of the final zone project approval letter, contact the local zone authority to obtain one.

 Attach a copy of the final zone project approval letter to the North Dakota return.